 What perspectives provide CRISPR/Cas etc. which perspectives are in stock for agriculture?

 - Big Data and management of research data

 - Foresight agricultural science

-What changes are needed now for the future we want?
+What changes do we need now for the future that we want?

 - Research infrastructures